rynkwn/rblog/README.md

 as otherwise no message would be sent with my email.

 Will no doubt write a tutorial on how to integrate Postmark into your rails app.

+Here's the strangest thing.
+When trying to use Postmark in the Heroku app, it triggers a bug where it informs me that I need either text_body or html_body.
+Neither actually sends the correct content as part of the message.
+My solution is to have a dummy text_body as part of the mailer, and include the content with the `:body` key.

+The error trigger only seems to occur in the Heroku app.
+In my cloud9/developmental app, there's no such bug with lacking both a text_body/html_body.

+Strange.